abidt20ahmed/TaskEase/README.md

 #Features

 * Display a list of tasks with their status (completed or incomplete).
+[The amber color indicates the pending status and green color indicates completed status]
 * Allow users to mark tasks as completed or delete them.
 * Provide options to add new tasks and edit existing ones.
 * Implement task priority management (low, medium, high).